-- Read and watch everything on that week's material page. - Do the supplementary questions before watching the TA video and perhaps attending office hours.
+- Read and watch everything on that week's 'material' page. - Do the supplementary questions before looking at the answers.
 This will be good practice for the assignments. - If it's an assignment week (see below), complete the assignment.
 Practical instructions will follow.
-If there's an exam on the horizon, prepare for the exam.
+If it's an exam week, prepare for the exam.